Compare & Shortlist Manufacturing Maintenance Software

 2. Track Work Orders

-With manufacturing software, maintenance managers can build, track, review, and prioritise their team’s work orders.
+With Manufacturing Maintenance Software, maintenance managers can build, track, review, and prioritise their team’s work orders.
 This feature can also be available to operators, technicians, and engineers.
 Each professional is able to submit maintenance and repair requests, input notes and documentation, mark a job as complete, and change equipment statuses.

-A CMMS will also have the capacity to store all work order data, allowing users to view past data and plan for future reports.
+A manufacturing maintenance system will also have the capacity to store all work order data, allowing users to view past data and plan for future reports.
 This data can include repair history, user manuals, documentation, and operational checklists.

 3. Record Real-Time Asset Performance Data